boxcartenant/Gobbo-Buddy/README.md

 Steps to make this work:

 1. Install Gobbonet with all the default settings
-2. Inside Gobbonet, under mods, paste the contents of "inline js mod" into a script.
-(Read it first, of course.
-Don't trust me or anything.)
-3. Write your plain-text password into the python script, replacing "YOUR PASSWORD" as the value for GOBBONET_PASSWORD.
+2. Write your plain-text password into the python script, replacing "YOUR PASSWORD" as the value for GOBBONET_PASSWORD.
 (Again -- don't trust me!
 This is obviously not secure!)
-4. Set up a character sheet to output an emotion from the emotion map before every message.
+3. Set up a character sheet to output an emotion from the emotion map before every message.
-5. Run the python script and have your browser open to a thread.
-Clicking the character and typing a message sends it through your browser into the chat.
+4. Run the python script.
+5. Drag the character sprite away from the center of your monitor... then left click it to open the message dialogue.

 I know, it's all very lame.
 I just wanted to see if I could get something working easily.
 Idk if this was the easiest way, but it works.